 Bajaj Auto and KTM will work together to introduce new electric models that will include electric scooters, electric bicycles and electric mopeds.

-When addressing the share holders, Stefen Pierer, Chairman of the executive board, Pierer Mobility Group, has said that the various products in the electric scooter segment will be developed as part of the Powered Two-Wheeler project in the 48V low voltage range and will be produced from 2022 under both Bajaj and KTM brands.
+When addressing the shareholders, Stefen Pierer, Chairman of the executive board, Pierer Mobility Group, has said that the various products in the electric scooter segment will be developed as part of the Powered Two-Wheeler project in the 48V low voltage range and will be produced from 2022 under both Bajaj and KTM brands.
+The company has already confirmed a 4 kW electric motor for the Husqvarna electric scooter, and this motor could be the same unit that powers the Chetak electric scooter.

 Apart from the low power electric two-wheelers, Bajaj and KTM will also work on high-power electric motorcycles, which could entail successors for the KTM SX-E 5 and Husqvarna EE 5, off-road bikes that are not intended for road use.
 Both the brands have grown in numbers and have mutually benefited ever since their partnership from 2007 and have developed many performance motorcycles for the sub-400 cc segment that have emerged best-sellers.
 The alliance recently moved the entire production of the entry-level Husqvarna motorcycles to Pune and has started the sales of Husqvarna Vitpilen 250 and Husqvarna Svartpilen 250 motorcycles, both priced at Rs 1.80 lakh ex-showroom.